AI4HealthLab/AI4HealthLab.github.io/join.md

 <span style="color:red"> **We are seeking highly motivated PhD Candidates to join our dynamic team.** </span> Candidates can choose from our current high-priority research topics listed below, or propose a topic that aligns with our broader research interests outlined above.

--fMRI-based brain decoding \
+- fMRI-based brain decoding
--Multimodal medical image fusion/analysis \
+- Multimodal medical image fusion/analysis
--Cancer analysis in histopathology images \
+- Cancer analysis in histopathology images
--Tractography analysis in diffusion tensor imaging \
+- Tractography analysis in diffusion tensor imaging
--Biomedical image generation, enhancement, and analysis \
+- Biomedical image generation, enhancement, and analysis
--Medical image-language/text models \
+- Medical image-language/text models
--Multimodal biomedical data fusion – e.g., pathological/radiological images with genomic/transcriptomic/proteomic data
+- Multimodal biomedical data fusion – e.g., pathological/radiological images with genomic/transcriptomic/proteomic data

 ### How to Apply: